-The competent authorities in Belize carry out cooperative activities at the regional and international levels to investigate and prosecute criminals for drug-related offenses through Mutual Legal Assistance Treaties.
+The competent authorities in Antigua and Barbuda carry out cooperative activities at the regional and international levels to investigate and prosecute criminals for drug-related offenses.
+In this sense, done through mutual legal assistance.

-The country takes human rights into account when carrying out these activities.
-In this sense, the following actions are upheld:
+The country takes human rights into account when carrying out these activities by the legal rights of the individual are always taken into consideration.